 Benefits: Splendid Spoon offers breakfast and lunch options only.
 They have a wide variety of soup, smoothie and bowl options to keep your lunch routine from getting dull.
 Everything is pretty healthy so if that’s a priority, this is a great option.

-Drawbacks: $13 for lunch is definitely more than most people prefer to spend.
+Drawbacks: $13 for a breakfast smoothie is definitely more than most people prefer to spend.
 But if you’re willing to splurge on the convenience, all of their selections are delicious!

 Price: $4.99+ per plate